PhilipWinchester/PhilipWinchester.github.io/_posts/2019-09-16-dixons-cole-model.md

 Ie, the average attack parameter is 1.
 This condition is not strictly necessary, but ensures that we arrive at the same order of maximizing perimeters whenever we run the gradient ascent.

 The first step in gradient ascent is to find the gradient of the log likelihood.
 To save you having to look at a sea of greek symbols, I have put these derivatives in the Appendix.
 Below is a rough sketch of the algorithm.
-The actual code can be find on my [GitHub page](https://github.com/PhilipWinchester).
+The actual code can be found on my [GitHub page](https://github.com/PhilipWinchester).

 ```r
 #Optimise <- function(Match_Data)